dokku/lambda-builder/README.md

 lambda-builder build --build-image --port 5000
 ````

-Custom environemt variables can be supplied for the built image by specifying one or more `--image-env` flags.
+Custom environment variables can be supplied for the built image by specifying one or more `--image-env` flags.
 The `--image-env` flag takes `KEY=VALUE` pairs.

 ```shell
 # the built image will have `ENV` directives corresponding to the values specified by `--image-env`